Custom AIPC Builds for Healthcare IT: A Blueprint

 BLOG: Cake's data security & compliance commitment

-Create a plan for data management and security
+Create your data management and security plan

 A strong security framework is non-negotiable.
 Your data management plan should outline exactly how you’ll protect sensitive information at every stage.
 Start by ensuring all data is encrypted, both when it’s stored (at rest) and when it’s being transmitted (in transit).
 Implement strict access controls so that only authorized individuals can access patient data, and use detailed logs to track every action taken.
 Security isn’t a one-time setup, either.
 You need to continuously monitor your systems and maintain your AI model to ensure it remains secure and effective long after deployment.
 This ongoing vigilance is key to long-term success.